 If you can quit for a day, you can quit for a lifetime — that’s the premise behind the Great American Smokeout, an annual observance held across the country by the American Cancer Society.
 The day is dedicated to bringing an end to the use of tobacco among the 45 million Americans who still smoke.

 Held on the third Thursday of each November for the past 36 years, the Great American Smokeout was observed last week in Russellville and River Valley community as well.
-The special day was highlighted with a lunchtime event at Saint Mary’s Regional Medical Center.
+The special day was highlighted with a lunchtime event at Saint Mary’s Regional Health System.
 Tobacco users were challenged to “Toss ‘Em Today” — and to commit to a plan for quitting, or to refrain from smoking that day.

 According to the Centers for Disease Control and Prevention, tobacco use remains the leading cause of premature and preventable death in the United States, and each year, billions of dollars are spent to treat tobacco-related illnesses.
 Smoking causes coronary heart disease (the number one cause of death in the United States) and doubles a person’s risk for stroke.
 Additionally, it causes cancers of the bladder, mouth, esophagus, kidney and lung.